shawilayoul/VibeplayAdminDashboard/README.md

 # 🎧 VibePlay – Admin Dashboard

-VibePlay is a modern music streaming platform available on the Google Play Store.
+VibePlay is a modern music streaming app available on the Google Play Store.
 This repository contains the **admin dashboard**, a React-based web application that allows administrators to manage content, artists, tracks, playlists, and users.

 ---